Liar, liar, pants on fire!

 The student tries to create hyperbolic sentences for five statements (e.g. It’s very hot, The food tastes nice, etc.).
 After that, they match hyperbolic expressions with the pictures.

-The student then decides whether the sentence examples are hyperbole or not.
+The student then decides whether the sentence examples are hyperbolic or not.
 They also fill in the missing words to complete hyperbolic sentences (e.g. splitting headache, have the crowd in stitches, have tons of fun, etc.).

 Video: The science of spice